ayuwono/marklogic-nodejs-express/README.md

 # ml-node-express

 This simple REST web application is to show the integration between MarkLogic, MarkLogic Node.js Client API, and express.
 The appllication shows on how to make a client connection with MarkLogic Server, document CRUD operation, and search query.
+We assume that you do git clone under your project directory.

 ## Setup express and a new project

+- cd project_directory
 - npm install express
 - npm install express-generator
 - express yourprojectname